Salgueiro Maia: Carnation Revolution

 Graffiti of the icon of the 1974 Carnation Revolution in Portugal, Fernando José Salgueiro Maia, on a Lisbon wall to commemorate upcoming 40th anniversary of this event.

 In 1974, Salgueiro Maia was one of the captains of the Portuguese Army who led the revolutionary forces during the Carnation Revolution.
 As a young captain stationed at Santarém, who drilled officers-in-training and sergeants-in-training, he was informed about the plans of the Movement of the Armed Forces (MFA) to bring down the dictatorship.

 Maia's mission was to take and hold "Vienna", the government quarter in the centre of Lisbon.
 In the early hours of 25 April, having taken control of the base and holding senior officers who supported the regime at gunpoint, he assembled his troops and asked for their support in a short and famous speech:

 Gentlemen, as you all know, there are three kinds of states: capitalist states, socialist states, and the state we've come to.
 Now, in this solemn night, we are going to end this state!
-So that anyone who wants to come with me, we go to Lisbon and finish it.
+To anyone who wants to come with me, we'll go to Lisbon and we'll finish this.
 This is voluntary.
 Who does not want to leave, stay here!

 All his troops volunteered, and they left in military convoy for Lisbon about 60 km away, arriving at the government quarter at about 6am.
 The regime quickly tried to mobilise pro-government forces to defend them, but Maia persuaded them to join the revolution.
 A further attempt to place the revolutionary forces under naval bombardment was defeated after an onboard mutiny (and a threat to use artillery against the ship).
 Ministers fled the government quarters and retired to a barracks, where Maia's forces surrounded them and opened fire to show they were serious about their mission.
-Maia eventually arranged for the Prime Minister to surrender to General Spinola, and led the imprisoned former government away to chants of "Vitória!" from assembled crowds.
+Maia eventually arranged for the Prime Minister to surrender to General Spínola, and led the imprisoned former government away to chants of "Vitória!" from assembled crowds.

 Salgueiro Maia and his troops had forced the ruling dictatorship to resign peacefully, without bloodshed.
 During the Revolution, the only four killings were carried out by PIDE, the regime's security agency, when civilians were demonstrating in front of its headquarters in Lisbon.

 Red carnations became the symbol of the peaceful revolution when some of Maia's soldiers and civilians asked a nearby flower seller for some flowers to put in the muzzles of their guns and tanks, as a sign that there would be no bloodshed.